efekaanefe/p3dx-dev/p3dx_structure/README.md

 ssh ubuntu@HOST_IP
 ```
 Where the name before the @ sign should match the username of the device.
 For our raspberry it is `ubuntu`.
 You can use tmux or ssh 3 times for the following 3 codes we will run.

+This is already done automatically within the masterscript specifically for our raspberry.

 ---